patterns-ai-core/langchainrb/README.md

 - `completion_tokens`: Returns the number of tokens in the completion
 - `total_tokens`: Returns the total number of tokens used

-## Note on Provider-Specific Features
+> [!NOTE]

-While the core interface is consistent across providers, some LLMs may offer additional features or parameters.
+> While the core interface is consistent across providers, some LLMs may offer additional features or parameters.
 Consult the documentation for each LLM class to learn about provider-specific capabilities and options.

 ### Prompt Management